-Ken Clarke's announcement indicates that the representations made have influenced the guidance.
-He said this morning, "... the guidance I am... publishing today underlines-after helpful consultation with businesses, and NGOs-... that combating bribery is about common sense, not bureaucracy."
-Clarke also emphasized that the guidance is not intended to dilute the legislation, which includes penalties of up to 10 years in jail.
+Mr. Clarke's announcement indicates that the representations made have influenced the guidance.
+He said when launching the guidance, ". . . the guidance I am. . . publishing today underlines-after helpful consultation with businesses, and NGOs-. . . that combating bribery is about common sense, not bureaucracy."
+However, Mr. Clarke also emphasized that the guidance is not intended to dilute the legislation, which includes penalties of up to 10 years in jail.